Ffuf

 -recursion

-flag, and we can specify the depth with the-recursion-depth
+flag and set the depth with the-recursion-depth

-ffuf -w /opt/useful/SecLists/Discovery/Web-Content/directory-list-2.3-small.txt:FUZZ -u http://SERVER_IP:PORT/FUZZ -recursion -recursion-depth 1 -e .php -v
+ffuf -w /opt/useful/SecLists/Discovery/Web-Content/directory-list-2.3-small.txt:FUZZ -u http://Server-IP-Address>:<Port-Number>/FUZZ -recursion -recursion-depth 1 -e .php -v

 Domain Fuzzing